All Episodes

 And the headline, deciding on a roach motel by committee.

-Sure the world may end in fire, perhaps in ice.
+Sure, the world may end in fire, perhaps in ice.

-But for those who think the world will end in cockroaches, there may be new cause for concern.
+But for those who think the world will end in cockroaches, there may be a new cause for concern.

-Scientists in Belgium have discovered that the insects are good at collective decision making.
+Scientists in Belgium have discovered that the insects are good at collective decision-making.

-The purpose Of the study at the Free University of Brussels was not to research the potential ascendancy of cockroaches.
+The purpose of the study at the Free University of Brussels was not to research the potential ascendancy of cockroaches.

 Rather, they were trying to understand how gregarious animals make group decisions.